top of page

 I was confronted with a cityscape - London - with every move watched and, naturally, lots of interruptions.
 I decided to go large: 24 × 36 inches, roughly nine times bigger than I normally work when painting outdoors.
 I do like to take risks!
 To make things even more interesting, we were painting aboard HMS Wellington (albeit moored on the Thames) on a windy day, with plenty of passing river traffic to keep everything gently swaying.

 I normally enjoy a challenge.
-My directing work has put me in some fairly gnarly situations - raiding armed illegal logging operations with Brazilian military police, wading through croc-infested rivers, walking through lion territory with camera equipment on my back - but I can honestly say I have never felt as nervous as I was for this.
+My documentary directing work has put me in some fairly gnarly situations - raiding armed illegal logging operations with Brazilian military police, wading through croc-infested rivers, walking through lion territory with camera equipment on my back - but I can honestly say I have never felt as nervous as I was for this.
 And I knew I wasn’t at risk of being mauled!

 Everything in me might have wanted to push the opportunity away.
 But as artists, this kind of exposure - good or bad - is hard to say no to.